-Only available with the TC MGUARD RS4000 3G, TC MGUARD RS4000/RS2000 4G, FL MGUARD RS4004.
+Only available with the TC MGUARD RS4000 3G, TC MGUARD RS4000 4G, FL MGUARD RS4004.

-You can create a list of multicast group addresses.
-The data is forwarded to the configured ports (LAN1 ...
-LAN5).
-General Multicast Configu-IGMP snooping The switch uses IGMP snooping to guarantee that multicast ration data is only forwarded via ports which are intended for this IGMP snoop aging Period, after which membership to the multicast group expires, in seconds.
-IGMP query IGMP is used to join and leave a multicast group.
+tries which are discovered by IGMP snooping.

+IGMP is used to join and leave a multicast group.
 Here, the IGMP version can be selected (Version v3 is not supported).

-IGMP query interval Interval in which IGMP queries are generated in seconds Multicast Groups Displays the multicast groups.
-The display contains all static entries and the dynamic entries which are discovered by IGMP snooping.
+Interval in which IGMP queries are generated in seconds

+Displays the multicast groups.
+The display contains all static entries and the dynamic en-